 When checking your flyers ( at least the beginning of being a couponer), it’s always best to do an online search for items you plan to shop for each week because there are so many print coupons available where you can save.

 Printed Coupons are the fastest and easiest way to accumulate coupons.
-Print at Home, remember to read the fine print and check the expiry date.
+Print at Home, read the fine print and check the expiry date.

 Stock-up on Sale Items When